pymoc/pymoc/README.md

-This repository includes simple scripts for both Matlab or Python to solve a  1D equation for the equilibrium  upper overturning cell, (documentation to follow)
+This repository is part of a project to develop a modular suite of  simple models for the the deep ocean stratification and MOC.
+The project is very much ongoing, and if you want to contribute, please get in touch!

-As always with code, there may well be errors, and it's not recommended to use and trust this as a "black box".
+As always with code, there are likely to be errors, and it's not recommended to use and trust this as a "black box".
 If you find any errors, please get in touch!

-Thanks to Mike Bueti for contributing the original Python version!

-The current script is very simple, and only finds equilibrium solutions for the upper cell, with prescribed upwelling in the Southern Ocean.
-I'm hoping to keep extending this to include a time-dependent version and additional components.
-If you want to contribute, please get in touch!
+Notice that the matlab code is legacy and no longer being developed (although anybody is welcome to take on that task).